chrisg4github/chrisg4github.github.io/_posts/2017-09-29-Site-Under-Construction.md

 ---
 layout: post
-title:  "Welcome to my site!"
+title:  "Wherever you go there you are..."
-date:   2017-09-29 07:36:00 +0000
+date:   2017-09-29 10:03:00 +0000
-categories: Site Under Construction
+categories: Website Construction
 ---
 Still busy with class, so I'm not able to do much with this site.
 However, some of my class activities and homework will affect this site.
-For example, I have a bio page off the main page that was a class activity.
+For example, now I have a bio page off the main page that was a class activity.
 There will be more of this in the future while class is going on and as I build my site into, at least partially, my portfolio.
 After class is over, I will devote some time to trying to play with javascript and libraries like jquery to jazz up my site.

 Jekyll Notes:
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.